PVHL/jsObjDB/Readme.md

 	}
 	console.log("Inserted items: %o", ret.inserted);

 `insert` and `insertOne` both accept a callback parameter that will be called on operation completion (unless an exception is raised).
 The callback may be executed synchronously or asynchronously, depending on the async flag used during DB construction.
+See [callbacks](#callbacks).

 ### Retrieving Data